 The rectangular design of Bob Amick's Atlantic Station baby is very New York in a self-contained way, and a welcome deviation from the frenetic pubescence of One Midtown Kitchen and Two Urban Licks.
 Nick Oltarsh is the executive chef in charge of forward-thinking combinations.
 Servers can be out to lunch, but dreamy desserts and a sure hand in the kitchen make for a blessedly grown-up experience.

-At once modernist and classicist, the California-influenced cuisine of owner-chefs Clifford Harrison and Anne Quatrano is based on solid technique, simple presentation and fresh, first-quality ingredients.
 The spare industrial setting fits the food like beurre blanc on fish, while the service, wines and physical comforts leave little to be desired.

 Aria is the third incarnation of the old Hedgerose Heights Inn, brought back to glorious life by chef Gerry Klaskala's contemporary cuisine and Kathryn King's delectably composed desserts.
 Expect respectfully prepared, seasonal accompaniments for classic luxury ingredients like lobster, foie gras and jumbo soft-shelled crabs.
 Be sure to glance upward to check out the ceiling light fixture that looks like an LSD-inspired sex fantasy from a Jules Verne tale.